goldfeld/vim-seek/README.md

 ## Motivation

 The idea was borne out of frustration with getting at arbitrary points in longer lines, especially ones where navigating by word--on top of needing precise counts--gets mangled by symbols.
 The motion `f` often misfires by taking you to an earlier spot than where you aimed.
-And a full `/` search is often too much for a simple seek, needing a extra `<Enter>` and leaving a highlight, and might take you away from the current line.
+And a full `/` search is often too much for a simple seek, needing an extra `<Enter>` and leaving a highlight, and might take you away from the current line.
 Seek only works within the line.

 ## What about substitute?